ostrowr/ts-json-validator/README.md

 `ts-json-validator` exposes a pretty small API.
-It allows you to create and validate against a schema compliant with [draft-07 of JSON Schema](http://json-schema.org/draft-07/schema#) that also exposes a strict Typescript type expressing the types assignable to the schema. `ts-json-validator` implements most, but not (quite) all, of draft-07.
+It allows you to create and validate against a schema compliant with [draft-07 of JSON Schema](http://json-schema.org/draft-07/schema#) that also exposes a strict Typescript type expressing the types assignable to the schema. `ts-json-validator` implements all of draft-07.

 ## Usage
 First, import the important stuff: